hollyperley23/yt2009-wii/readme.md

    this fork is not endoursed or created or maintaned or what not by the creator of YT2009 (dx)!

+   # featrures

+   Leanbacklite_v3.swf (/tv/) - the YouTube TV interface from 2013-2015 for some devices!

+   Leanbacklite_wii.swf (/wiitv/ for webm, /wiitv/alt/ for flv) - what is used for the Wii and let's you use the Wii app in your browser!

+   WebM support with /get_webm!

   # WARNING AS OF THE 14TH OF OCTOBER 2024

   YouTube I think did some backend changes which is causing the Wii APP through YT2009 to have issue, DX